 After figuring out what it is you need your business premises for, you’ll need to work the numbers and develop a ballpark figure in terms of how much you’ll be able to spend on commercial rent or purchasing a business property.
-Just like paying rental for accommodation, most commercial or retail space can be paid either monthly, or multiple times throughout the year – for example, quarterly.
+Just like paying rent for accommodation, most commercial or retail space can be paid either monthly or multiple times throughout the year – for example, quarterly.

 Create a budget

 Based on your projected income, how much do you think you’ll be able to spend renting or purchasing a property without putting a substantial dent in your income?